GlassBrainLab/ROAMM/README.md

 ## 📖 Overview

-ROAMM is a comprehensive dataset and analysis toolkit for studying reading behavior through simultaneous EEG and eye-tracking recordings with precisely temporal human attention annotations.
+ROAMM is a comprehensive dataset for studying reading behavior through simultaneous EEG and eye-tracking recordings with precisely temporal human attention annotations.
 This repository contains tools for preprocessing, analyzing, and visualizing multimodal data collected during reading tasks.

 ## 🧠 Dataset Description